soralabs/hana/README.md

-# Hana - An AI Companion Built with Zen
+# Hana - An AI Agent Built with Zen

 ## Overview
-Hana is an adorable AI companion that demonstrates the capabilities of the [Zen Framework](https://github.com/soralabs/zen).
+Hana is an AI agent that demonstrates the capabilities of the [Zen Framework](https://github.com/soralabs/zen).